A Unifying Model of Genome Evolution Under Parsimony: Results

 \subsection{$G$-Optimal AVGs}

-In practice we start from a history graph $G$ based on sequence alignments, such as that shown in Figure \ref{dnaHistoryGraphs}(A).
+We now explore the process of sampling AVG extensions of an initial starting graph.
+Though it is possible to start from any history graph, in practice we are likely to start from a history graph $G$ based on sequence alignments, such as that shown in Figure \ref{dnaHistoryGraphs}(A).
 If $G$ is already an AVG, by Theorem \ref{avgTheorem}, it is trivial to assess its cost.
 If not we sample AVG extensions of $G$ in order to assess cost and explore the set of most parsimonious realisations of $G$.
 With the aim of restricting this search, ultimately to a finite space, we first define the set of \emph{$G$-optimal AVGs}.

 An AVG extension $H$ of a history graph $G$ is \emph{$G$-parsimonious} w.r.t. a cost function $c$ if $C(G,c) = c(s(H), r(H))$.
 The set of $G$-parsimonious AVGs is necessarily infinite: it is always possible to add arbitrary vertices without affecting substitution or rearrangement costs.
 To avoid the redundant sampling of AVG extensions of $G$ and their own extensions we define the notion of minimality.